Luka-R-Lukacevic/AIBattleGround2023/README.md

 * 12x12 dimension
 * There is no chess, you have to capture the opposing king
 * There are two phases to a game
 * In phase 1 of the game you put all the pieces on the board
 * In phase 2 you start moving the pieces like in regular chess
 * Pieces in the back rank do not have to be positioned to some fixed rule but can be put in any order

 ## The Pieces
 We have a number of new pieces with new rules.
+Note that due to phase 1 there is no way to castle.
+Also, there is no en-passant.

 ### Drunken Pawn (amount: 12)
 <img src="images/DrunkenPawn.jpeg" width="400" height="400">